 Deborah’s newest project is called “The Sixties Trilogy: Three Novels of the 1960s for Young Readers.”
 Book one, Countdown, was published in May 2010 by Scholastic.
-Book two, Revolution, was published in 2014 and is a National Book Award Finalist.
+Book two, Revolution, was published in 2014 and is a Golden Kite Award winner, a Jane Addams Peace Award honor book, and a National Book Award Finalist.

 Deborah lives in Atlanta, Georgia, where she avoids the traffic, writes songs with her husband, jazz pianist Jim Pearce, climbs Stone Mountain, and grows the world’s most beautiful zinnias.